CFES Mentorship Medal

 Mentorship is recognized as a critical part of professional and academic development and is vital to the health of any professional community.
 With this award, CFES/ recognizes an earth scientist from Canadian industry, academia or government.
 The award is given annually, provided someone who meets the criterion is nominated.

 The sole criterion for the award is excellence in mentoring over a sustained period of time.
-The call for nominations for the 2021 CFES Mentorship Medal will open in Fall 2021.

 2020 Recipient: Dominique Weis